HenryEcker-SO-UserScripts/SOCaseManagerUserScript/README.md

 ### Summary Profile Indicator

-Any posts which have already been actioned on (including "Looks OK"), will also have an indicator on the user's answers tab /user?tab=answers
+Any posts which have any feedback logged in the system, will also have an indicator on the user's answers tab /user?tab=answers.

+There can be up to 4 different indicators on a post indicating actions taken.

+1. A checkmark indicates the post received feedback "Look OK"
+2. A pencil indicates the post has been edited to add attribution ("Edit" feedback)
+3. A red suitcase indicates the post is plagiarised and has been flagged ("Plagiarised" feedback)
+4. A yellow triangle alert indicates the post is suspicious ("Suspicious" feedback)

+Here is what a post with all 4 indicators would look like:

 [![][5]][5]